awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker-eblocal.md

   ```
 + A Docker application

-  If you don't have a Docker application in a project folder on your local machine, see [Deploying Elastic Beanstalk Applications from Docker Containers](create_deploy_docker.md) for an introduction to using Docker with AWS Elastic Beanstalk\.
+  If you don't have a Docker application in a project folder on your local machine, see [Deploying Elastic Beanstalk applications from Docker containers](create_deploy_docker.md) for an introduction to using Docker with AWS Elastic Beanstalk\.
 + Docker profile \(optional\)

   If your application uses Docker images that are in a private repository, run `docker login` and follow the prompts to create an authentication profile\.